cfengine/documentation/reference/components/cf-serverd.markdown

 ### denyconnects

-**Description**: List of IPs or hostnames that may NOT connect to the server port
+**Description:** List of IPs or hostnames that may NOT connect to the server port

 Hosts or IP addresses that are explicitly denied access.
 This